Jakeelamb/Mobile_DNA_Sim/Notes/Workflow_ideas.md

 # This md file is to outline the workflow and ideas associated with each step of the codebase

+# Goal: Build two things:
+1.)
+1. A script that runs the simulation across all of the species to observe differences 2.)
+2. A simulation tool with a TUI to run the simulation for a single species and observe the interactions in real time.

 # 1. Data collection/generation & Project setup

 ## 1.1 Create a table with the following columns: